Belle Moskowitz: Career

-Her career in social reform began as a young girl with the Temple Israel Sisterhood who collected money, organized sewing for the poor, and worked with United Hebrew Charities.
-The Sisterhood also organized a "Working Girl's Vacation Fund" and a "Working Girl's Club" to improve the qualities of life for women living in the city.
+Early career

-In 1900, at the age of 23, she became a social worker at the Educational Alliance, an organization whose primary focus was cultural assimilation for Jewish immigrants.
+In 1900, at the age of 23, Belle Lindner became a social worker at the Educational Alliance, an organization whose primary focus was cultural assimilation for Jewish immigrants.
 She held various appointments there, eventually becoming director of entertainments and exhibits.

+After leaving the Alliance, Lindner (now Belle Israels) wrote for the United Hebrew Charities and Charities, a social work journal, for which she later became an editorial assistant.
+She also joined the New York section of the Council of Jewish Women, another organization that helped Jewish immigrants.
+With her role as chair of the philanthropy committee, her focus was welfare work.
+She oversaw sick and poor children at a hospital on Randall’s Island and visited troubled girls in reformatories.
+In 1907, Belle Israels joined the first board of directors for the New York branch of the Travelers’ Aid Society, an organization formed with the aim of protecting solo female travelers from trafficking and other situations that threatened their safety.

-As Belle Israels, her first effort at social reform was to clean up and license the city's commercial dance halls, which she saw as places that got young working girls into trouble.
+Her first effort at social reform was to clean up and license the city's commercial dance halls, which she saw as places that got young working girls into trouble.
 Working through the Council of Jewish Women-New York Section, by 1910 she had won laws that regulated dance hall conditions, including fire and safety and the selling of alcoholic drinks.
 The New York Times stated, "These laws did more to improve the moral surroundings of young girls" than any other single social reform of the period.

-Her first published article, "Social Work Among Young Women" focused on the importance of clubs in girls' socialization as well as the importance women have in shaping communities.
+Her first published article, "Social Work Among Young Women", focused on the importance of clubs in girls' socialization as well as the importance women have in shaping communities.
 She concluded that when women are influenced by "right ideals, social, moral, artistic, intellectual, the higher becomes their standard of living."

 This work eventually led to her first major project: The Lakeview Home for Girls, which opened for permanent use 1911.
 The Lakeview was located on Staten Island and gave young women temporary shelter, as well as aid in finding work.
-Also with the Council, Moskowitz initiated a program for reform to make dance halls a safer space for young women, particularly "working girls", by controlling alcohol distribution.